oscarmarinoa/Market-store-Data-Engineering-Project-PI1-/README.md

 For the second stage a data exploration process was caried out, identifying the structure of the data, its properties and missing values.

 Another function was developed to clean and normalize the data from the Precio_semana files.
-The function takes the returned Dataframe from the previous step and execute a transformation process in which null values are transformed to 0 to preserve the integrity of the data, the repeted values are deleted and values with typos are corrected and transformed to the proper structure.
+The function takes the returned Dataframe from the previous step and execute a transformation process in which null values are transformed to 0 to preserve the integrity of the data, the repeated values are deleted and values with typos are corrected and transformed to the proper structure.

 ## 3. Local database creation in MySQL: